MichaelNesterenko/gen-ai-bootcamp/tasks/gen_ai_training/README.md

 * get-session-messages - to retrieve conversation log
 * support-vailable-models - to list all available models
 * support-weather - to get weather information
+* embedding-generat - to generate an embedding using llm model
+* embedding-store - to store embedding in the local postgresql database
+* embedding-search. - to search for data using an embedding

 # Compiling